Teenage Bottlerocket: Total, touring, and Warning Device (2004–2007)

-In late 2004 and early 2005, the band recorded its Red Scare debut full length, Total which contains dual vocals from Ray and Kody.
+In late 2004 and early 2005, the band recorded its Red Scare debut full length, Total, which contains dual vocals from Ray and Kody.
+It was released on April 12, 2005.
 After Total was released, the Groovie Ghoulies took notice of the band, and offered the group a spot on the Space Station stage at the Vans Warped Tour.
 Soon after, the Ghoulies decided to drop Warped Tour, and embark with Bottlerocket, and The Teenage Harlets on the Teen Kicks Tour 2005.
 The band would go on to play shows with The Methadones, Chixdiggit, and The Mr. T Experience.
 In late 2005 and early 2006 the group embarked on its European Vacation Tour.
 In mid-2006, Bottlerocket embarked on another nationwide tour, this time with Fat Wreck Chords new wave act, the Epoxies.
 Also in 2006, Ray moved over to second guitar when Miguel Chen joined on as bassist.

-On December 28, 2007, the band filmed its first music video, for the song "In the Basement" from the new album Warning Device out on Red Scare Industries.
+On December 28, 2007, the band filmed its first music video, for the song "In the Basement" from the new album Warning Device.
+The album released on January 8, 2008, by Red Scare Industries.

 They Came From The Shadows, Another Way, Mutilate Me, and Freak Out!
 (2008–2013)

 On February 10, 2009, Teenage Bottlerocket was signed to Fat Wreck Chords.
 The group's first album for the label, titled They Came from the Shadows, was released on September 15, 2009.
 The group followed up the release with tours with NOFX, the Mighty Mighty Bosstones, and Me First and the Gimme Gimmes.

 Two releases came in 2011.
 In March, Red Scare released the band's first album, Another Way, on CD for the first time in a deluxe edition with other previous vinyl-only tracks.
 In April, Fat Wreck Chords released an EP, Mutilate Me, the group's second release on Fat Wreck which includes a Bad Religion cover.
 In 2012, the band released its fifth studio album, Freak Out!, again on Fat Wreck Chords. and in 2013 after a long euro tour with Danish metal band Volbeat, and Florida band Iced Earth, the band released a German themed EP named 'American Deutsch Bag'.
-Volbeat covered the band's song Rebound on their album Seal the Deal & Let's Boogie.
+Volbeat covered the band's song "Rebound" on their album Seal the Deal & Let's Boogie (2016).

 In June 2014, the band members announced that the group had signed with Rise Records.
 In 2015, the band released Tales From Wyoming on Rise Records with two singles including "Haunted House" and "They Call Me Steve".